MEDIC: Zero-shot Music Editing with Disentangled Inversion Control: Qualitative Results

 \subsection{Add Instrument}

-In the following figures , we show the capability of MEDIC to add more instrument.Here we edit the ground truth music piece with original prompt "a heavy metal instructional audio with a distortion guitar" and editing prompt "a heavy metal instructional audio with a distortion guitar [and drums]".
-The appearance of new instrument can be observed in the Mel-spectrum which present drum sound of high frequency.
+In Figure~\ref{fig:type1}, we show the capability of MelodyEdit to add more instruments.
+Here we edit the ground truth music piece with the source prompt ``a heavy metal instructional audio with a distortion guitar" and editing prompt ``a heavy metal instructional audio with a distortion guitar [and drums]".
+The appearance of the new instrument can be observed in the Mel-spectrum which presents a drum sound of high frequency.